pro-vxav/consulting/index.md

 ---
 layout: home
-title: vXav consulting services
+title: vXav - Expert IT consultants
-description: Expert IT consultants in various areas of the datacenter (cloud and on-premise).
+description: Consulting services in various areas of the datacenter (cloud and on-premise).
 Strong expertise in infrastructure and VMware technologies.
 Available for contract and freelance work, get in touch with us now.
 intro_image: "images/illustrations/pointing.svg"
 intro_image_absolute: true
 intro_image_hide_on_mobile: true
 ---

-# vXav - consulting services
+# vXav - Expert IT consultants

-Expert IT consultants in various areas of the datacenter (cloud and on-premise).
+Consulting services in various areas of the datacenter (cloud and on-premise).
 Strong expertise in infrastructure and VMware technologies.
 Available for contract and freelance work, get in touch with us now.